 - In 2017, the Department of Justice objected to the original ballots because, for one thing, “[v]oters may misperceive this difference to suggest that Free Association is an ‘enhanced Commonwealth’ option, when the reality is that both choices would result in complete and unencumbered independence and both would require an assessment of a variety of issues related to citizenship.”

-The upcoming plebiscite will be a yes or no vote on statehood.
-With the distractions of the imaginary “enhanced commonwealth” out of the way, Puerto Rico will have the chance to give a clear status preference to Congress, opening the way to the end of more than a century of territorial status.
+The 2020 plebiscite was a yes or no vote on statehood.
+With the distractions of the imaginary “enhanced commonwealth” out of the way, Puerto Rico had the chance to give a clear status preference to Congress, opening the way to the end of more than a century of territorial status.